mazzio97/FantaBid/README.md

-# fantabid
+# FantaBid

-A simple bid manager for the Fantasy League
+A simple bid manager for the Fantasy League.